 Do Golden Doodles Have Health Issues?

 Generally, this is a robust breed with few health issues.
 The most common health issues that you are likely to have with a Doodle is obesity, dental disease (especially the smaller crosses), and arthritis with age.
-Since Retrievers are prone to hip dysplasia, you should bring your young Doodle to East Side Animal Hospital for a radiographic evaluation of his or her hips at a young age.
+Since Retrievers are prone to hip and elbow dysplasia, you should bring your young Doodle to East Side Animal Hospital for a radiographic evaluation of his or her hips at a young age.

 Doodles are also prone to skin growths as they get older.
 Though skin growths are often benign, a significant portion of them are cancerous and, unless removed, can grow, spread, and be fatal.
 Since nearly 20% of all skin growths are cancerous and almost all can grow to be quite large, they should be evaluated by an East Side Animal Hospital veterinarian as soon as you notice them.

 Where Can I Purchase a Golden Doodle?

 East Side Animal Hospital encourages you to use services like Petfinder to locate a Golden Doodle that may available for adoption (see more links below).
 Adopting a Doodle can save you hundreds (or even thousands!) of dollars and save the life of a beautiful animal that will be eager to join your home and show off his or her gratitude for the rescue.
 Use the links below to explore Doodles that are currently up for adoption in our area.